cse110-sp21-group19/cse110-sp21-group19/specs/CICD/status.md

 - documentation - We likely are going to use JSdoc since the benefit of automatic documentation will greatly reduce the overhead near the end of the project and will generally increase code readability and give a reference for our developers, implementation is ongoing.

-- unit test automation (frontend) - We are looking to use jest-puppeteer as it can be quickly integrated through npm and has support from the CSE 110 - likely on to be implemented on experimental branch.
-Implementation is ongoing.

 - code quality - We are looking into "codacy", research is ongoing but we are likely going to implement this soon.

 ## Backlog